Why Mental Health Should be Central to Your Busine...

 Action Steps for Your Business

-Assess Your Workforce’s Needs: Conduct an internal review of absenteeism rates, employee well-being and engagement.
+Assess Your Workforce’s Needs: Conduct an internal review of absenteeism rates, employee wellbeing and engagement.
 Identify any gaps that could be addressed through mental health support.

 Budget for Well-Being: Don’t just talk about improving well-being – commit a portion of your budget to fund workshops, training and resources.